shiny-ribbon/LeechBlockNG-Edge-DiscardButton/README.md

 ----
-Credit: Thank you James Anderson for creating Leechblock
+Credit: Thank you James Anderson for creating Leechblock.